MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 - Azure Information Protection P2: Support for all features.

-- Azure Information Protection P1: Support for most features but not automatically classification or HYOK.
+- Azure Information Protection P1: Support for most features but not automatic classification or HYOK.

 - Office 365 that includes the Azure Rights Management service: Support for protection but not classification and labeling.